 - An external accountant or advisor:Depending on the issue it may be worth getting a second opinion.
 For legal and process issues ask a legal expert or solicitor, for financial questions ask an accountant to peruse the finances.

 - Strata Governing Bodies/Institutes/Licensing Authoritiese.g.
-Strata Community Australia.
+Strata Community Association or Real Estate Institute of NSW (REINSW).
 Most of these licensing bodies have a code of conduct and a complaints resolution system.

 - Department of Fair Trading:Strata managers are legally appointed as an agent of your owners corporation.
 This places quite significant legal responsibilities on them.
 If they are not fulfilling their responsibilities appropriately then the relevant government department in your state would likely be interested.